$\ell$-Boson stars in anti-de Sitter spacetime: Summary and discussion

 Morphologically, they are thick-shell-like structures with a low-density central region, except only when $\ell\le 1$.
 Both the star radius and the central region, as well as the mass and compactness, can be larger for larger $\ell$.
 Note, for instance, that for $\ell$ as low as $\ell=2$ we already find solutions that are more compact than any other one with $\Lambda=0$, even those with $\ell\rightarrow \infty$.

-The very high compactness that can be achieved, larger than that in the sub-cases with $\ell=0$ or $\Lambda=0$, gives rise to an interesting feature not present in those cases.
+The very high compactness that can be achieved, larger than that in the cases with $\ell=0$ or $\Lambda=0$, gives rise to an interesting feature not present in those cases.
 Starting at $\ell=6$, we find solutions in the first region that contain a pair of light rings, one of them being stable.
 The location of the light rings delimits a zone where no circular orbits can exist.
 The existence of light rings in the first region is particularly interesting, as the first region usually contains stable solutions in most cases of similar (and even not so similar) models as that studied in the present work~\cite{Liebling:2012fv, Alcubierre:2021mvs, Alcubierre:2019qnh, wald_general_1984}.
 This result would be in opposition with that found in~\cite{Cunha:2017qtt, Guo:2021bcw} for the case with $\Lambda=0$, where only unstable solutions admit such light ring pairs.
+Boson stars (without light rings) have previously been considered as black hole mimickers~\mbox{\cite{Schunck:2003kk, Liebling:2012fv}}.
+The possible existence of stable solutions with light rings could make the similarity with black holes even higher.
+However, given the negative cosmological constant, this aspect may actually be of more importance in the context of the AdS/CFT correspondence.
+See, for instance,~\mbox{\cite{Hashimoto:2023buz, Riojas:2023pew}}, where the (external) light ring plays a role in the study of quasi-normal modes for a black hole in AdS.

-Conducting a complete stability analysis for the $\ell$-boson stars in AdS would indeed be very interesting.
+Finally, conducting a complete stability analysis for the $\ell$-boson stars in AdS would indeed be very interesting.
 However, that is beyond the scope of the present work, and it will be left for a future project.